-Fig. If DOOR LOCK and MOTOR are pressed before starting or while a program is operating, the drum will continue to rotate after the program is completed.
+Fig. If DOOR LOCK and MOTOR are pressed before (55) starting or while a program is operating, the drum will continue to rotate after the program is completed.
 The drum is stopped again by pressing MOTOR again.
-Press DOOR LOCK, when the extraction is finished and the drum has come to a complete stop.
+Then press DOOR LOCK.
+The door can then be opened after 30 seconds.